wonmor/iMandelbrot-Plotter/README.md

 # iMandelbrot
 **iMandelbrot** is a tool made out of **PyGame** that visualizes the nature of a **Mandelbrot** fractal!

+For the sake of **optimization**, **iMandelbrot** only generates the coordinates above the x-axis — basically copying and pasting the corresponding coordinates below the horizontal line.

 ![logo](https://user-images.githubusercontent.com/35755386/161361789-583ccb1e-7786-4b43-a7b3-f1d0503d7e75.png)

 ---